warpian/hue-dmx-controller/README.md

 ## DMX Controller
 In order to integrate DMX in your Hue system you need a DMX controller.
 I choose to use the ENTTEC DMX USB dongle which is cheap and reliable.
-If you like to use a different DMX controller with this script than the script needs to be adapted to communicate with that controller.
+If you like to use a different DMX controller with this script then the script needs to be adapted to communicate with that controller.

 ## Fixtures